In part of 1 this series, we touched on the indicators of digital marketing transformation specific to paid digital advertising campaigns.

 You need to get your portal’s analysts and UX consultants to find out where you are going wrong and then rectify it.

-To first understand whether there are challenges with your organic traffic, you need to get your analysts to deliver metrics filtered by source i.e.) organic traffic.
+To first understand whether there are challenges with your organic traffic, you need to get your in-house analysts or digital marketing transformation consulting team to deliver metrics filtered by source i.e.) organic traffic.

 This will be a good starting point to fix any post traffic generation challenges.

-If you are unaware of such possibilities or you don’t do anything about highlighted issues, then it just means that your current SEO efforts need transformation.
+If you are unaware of such possibilities or you don’t do anything about highlighted issues, then it just means that your current SEO efforts need a digitial transformation roadmap to analyze challenges and overcome them.

 - Get your analytics team to report on metrics specific to the search traffic

-- Compare how this traffic compares with traffic from other sources
+- Compare how this traffic compares with traffic from other sources.
+Invest in digital transformation tools or platforms to evaluate variances and rectify it

 - If traffic from your search efforts are don’t engage as keenly as direct traffic or from any other source, re-evaluate if the landing pages’ content aligns with the keywords that drive traffic.